PeterSiviter/wl-tech-test/README.md

 # Wireless Logic Tech Test by Pete Siviter, 11 February 2023

 This is the Wireless Logic technical test.
-It is implemented as a Symfony 6 Cli command which can either be run inside the a docker container or stand alone from a bash prompt with the correct components already installed.
+It is implemented as a Symfony 6 Cli command which can either be run inside a docker container or stand alone from a bash prompt with the correct components already installed.
 There is also a docker-compose file that can bring up an environment in docker suitable to run this project if needed.